erbertandgerberts/maps_delivery/README.md

     },
 ```
 - This should tell GeoJson that there are more than one 'feature' (area) on the map and should display all of them.
-- Finally, paste the Json code AFTER the '},'.
+- PASTE: Finally, paste the Json code AFTER the '},' code that you had replaced above.
 - CONTINUE for as many maps as you need.

 # END of README